troyhacks/MoonLight/docs/moonbase/module/liveScripts.md

 * See [Modules](../modules.md)
 * Uses ESPLiveScripts, see compileAndRun. compileAndRun is started when in Nodes a file.sc animation is choosen
     * To do: kill running scripts, e.g. when changing effects
-* To do: use Nodes arguments as arguments to scripts or hardcoded effects

 ### Server